 Extended School Year services are not day care or respite services.
-They are not a summer recreation program or other programs or services which are not required to ensure the provision of a free, appropriate public education (FAPE) to a student - even if they provide some educational benefit.
+They are not a summer recreation program or other programs or services that are not required to ensure the provision of a free, appropriate public education (FAPE) to a student - even if they provide some educational benefit.

-Who decides if a student with a disability gets ESY services?
+Who decides if a student with a disability receives ESY services?

-Every student with a disability, who qualifies for special education, has an individual education program (IEP).
-It describes the programs and services necessary for a free appropriate public education.
-This plan is written at a meeting of the IEP team that is made up of the student's parents, teachers and other educational professionals.
+Every student with a disability, who qualifies for special education, has an Individualized Education Program (IEP).
+It describes the programs and services necessary for FAPE.
+This plan is written at a meeting of the IEP team, which is made up of the student's parents, teachers, and other educational professionals.
 One of the issues discussed and decided upon at the IEP meeting is whether or not the student needs ESY services as part of the special education program.
-Extended School Year must be considered each year for every child with a disability at the IEP meeting, not just for students with certain categories of disability or those with severe disabilities.
-For more information see Extended School Year: A Guide for IEP Teams.
-It contains a step-by-step process for making the ESY decision.
+ESY must be considered each year for every child with a disability at the IEP meeting, not just for students with certain categories of disability or those with severe disabilities.
+For a step-by-step process for making ESY decisions, see Extended School Year: A Guide for IEP Teams, on page 8.